 In my work here at data·yze I've come across a number of authoritative looking, and sometimes prominent sites that have gotten the statistics wrong.
 Often their facts go unattributed, or attributed to the wrong source.
 For example, there's a pervasive belief that some 70-75%5 of pregnancies end in miscarriage.
 Online I've only seen this statistic attributed to Wilcox et al and, yet Wilcox et al actually found just 31% of the pregnancies in their study resulted in miscarriage.

 One explanation for the 75% is that the sites are including instances where a fertilized egg did not implant, in addition to when a miscarriage occurred7.
 For example Chard estimated that 30% of embryos failed to implant, and that 70% of conceptions did not result in a live birth.
 That might seem overly pedantic to distinguish between conceptions and pregnancies, but conception and pregnancy are no more interchangeable than P(X = x) and P(X ≥ x).
-If we're not careful in defining our terms that 70% of conceptions gets translated to 70% of pregnancies, which is them sometimes assumed to mean 70% of known pregnancies.
-That could lead to an already nervous woman with a positive pregnancy test to think her chance of miscarriage is 70% when in reality is much lower.
+If we're not careful in defining our terms that 70% of conceptions gets translated to 70% of pregnancies, which is them sometimes assumed to mean 70% of confirmed pregnancies.
+That could lead to an already nervous woman with a positive pregnancy test to think her chance of miscarriage is 70% when in reality it is much lower.

 When in doubt, turn to the paper.
 If a fact can be supported by the data, you should be able to find a quote or passage from the paper that states it.
 Publishing is not just a way of life for researchers, it's a career necessity.
 How often we publish, and how influential our publications are effects who wants to work with us, and how likely we are to get grant money to continue our work.
 It's so important that we joke about our Erodos Number, and keep track of our citation counts.
 The best way to get our peers to read our papers is to make the results and data as compelling as possible, which includes making the biggest and strongest claims that are supported by the data.
 If a claim can be made from the data, it's a safe bet it'll be stated in the paper.